Rosslare Golf Links History

-In 2005 Rosslare Golf Club celebrated its centenary year.
+In 2005 Rosslare Golf Links celebrated its centenary year.
 As part of those centenary celebrations Tom Williams researched and documented that history in the book ‘Fairways of the Sea’.

 The following significant dates and facts are documented in detail in that wonderful book.